AdiNarendra98/AI-for-Fashion/README.md

 # Generative Models and Recommender Systems for AI-driven Fashion
-- This repository contains all experiments conducted part of my **undergraduate thesis** titled **"Generative Models and Recommender Systems for AI-driven Fashion"** at OUTR.
+- This repository contains all experiments conducted as part of my **undergraduate thesis** titled **"Generative Models and Recommender Systems for AI-driven Fashion"** at OUTR.

 ## Abstract